Dance and health: Injuries

 Many dance movements, and particularly ballet techniques, such as the turnout of the hips and rising on the toes (en pointe), test the limits of the range of movement of the human body.
 Dance movements can place stress on the body when not performed correctly; even if perfect form is used, over-repetition can cause repetitive strain injury.
 The most common injuries for ballet dancers are snapping hip syndrome and foot and ankle injuries.
 A dancer's feet and ankles are vulnerable to a wide range of injuries including stress fractures, tendon injuries, sprains and strains.
 Much of this is due to not only the emphasis of footwork in dance, but also the footwear.
 Dancers either wear pointe shoes, bare feet, a soft shoe of some kind or heels, all of which offer no support.
 Shoulder injuries can be common in male dancers due to lifting, partnering and floor work that is commonly seen in modern dance.
 The periscapular muscles assist in keeping the shoulder still and steady, these muscles are at greater risk for injuries among dancers.

 Examined in the Journal of Dance Medicine and Science, dancers often put off consultation from doctors or physical therapists in the effort to stay employed by a dance company or to stay in rehearsals.
 When in fact those dancers that "work through" their pain more often than not end up worsening their symptoms and prolonging their recovery.
 Eighty percent of professional dancers will be injured in some way during their careers; 50 percent of dancers from large ballet companies and 40 percent from small companies will miss performances due to injury.

 Overwork and poor occupational health and safety conditions, a (non-sprung) hard floor, a cold studio or theater, or dancing without sufficient warm up also increase risk of injury.
 To minimize injury, dance training emphasizes strength building and forming appropriate habits.
 Choreographers and dance instructors will often put certain demands on their students and dancers without taking into consideration that each dancer is faced with different anatomical limitations.
 Dancers will strive to achieve the ideal aesthetic in their respective dance technique by over compensating for their limitations and thus presenting themselves with a higher risk for injury.
 Damage may also result from having a student perform movements for which they are not prepared, care must be taken that the student is not "pushed" inappropriately.

-A dancer put en pointe at an age where his or her bones have not completely ossified may develop permanent damage; even past the point of ossification, ankle injuries can result if a dancer goes en pointe without sufficient strength.
+A dancer put en pointe at an age where their bones have not completely ossified may develop permanent damage; even past the point of ossification, ankle injuries can result if a dancer goes en pointe without sufficient strength.
 According to a study conducted by Rachele Quested and Anna Brodrick, the lower extremities are the most vulnerable to injury.
 The most common injury is to the ankle, then leg, foot, knee, hip and finally the thigh.
 Dancers are trained from a very young age to avoid injury by using plie, turn out, and other means to protect their bodies.